25 Best Amazon Camping Gear Must-Haves

 7. Bug Spray

-The REPEL brand doesn’t leave white marks all over your clothes and is practically odorless.
-We used their tick defense product hiking through Alabama and Florida, and it kept the mosquitos and ticks off of us.
-We live in Oklahoma too!
-Needless to say, it’s our new favorite bug spray.
+The Repel brand doesn’t leave white marks all over your clothes and is practically odorless.
+We use their tick defense product hiking in Oklahoma, Arkansas, Alabama, and Florida, and it keeps the mosquitos and ticks off of us.
+It’s my favorite bug spray — I had to include it.

 8. Camp Chairs

-Helinox camp chairs are simply the bomb.
-They are super comfortable, compact, and lightweight.
+Helinox camp chairs are awesome.
+They are comfortable, compact, and lightweight.
 They store easily as well.

 Plus, if you want a camp chair backpacking, you could take a Helinox with you.
-Honestly, just leave one in your car for any occasion!
+Honestly, just leave one in your truck for any occasion — we do.

 9. Coleman Stove